seddonym/seddonym.github.io/_posts/2019-07-01-dependency-inversion-techniques.md

 to reason about and predict.

 A legitimate exception is in tests, where you can make use of ``unittest.mock.patch``.
 This is monkey patching, but it's a pragmatic way to manipulate dependencies when testing code.
-Even then, some people argue that mocky tests are a code smell.
+Even then, some people view testing like this as a code smell.

-## When to use dependency injection
+### When to use dependency injection

 If your dependencies change at runtime, you'll need dependency injection.
 Its alternative, the registry, is best kept immutable.
 You don't want to be changing what's in a registry, except at application start up.

-A good example of a Python library that uses dependency injection for this reason is the [``json``](https://docs.python.org/3/library/json.html) module from the standard library.
-``json.dumps``, which serializes a Python object to a JSON string, allows you to pass in a custom encoder class, if the default encoding doesn't support what you're trying to serialize.
+[``json.dumps``](https://docs.python.org/3/library/json.html) is a good example from the standard library which uses dependency injection.
+It serializes a Python object to a JSON string, but if the default encoding doesn't support what you're trying to serialize, it allows you to pass in a custom encoder class.

 Even if you don't need dependencies to change, dependency injection is a good technique if you want a really simple way of overriding dependencies, and don't want the extra machinery of configuration.